 Hiking time: 10 hours.

-Reach Ciudad Perdida, a site shrouded with mist, glory & magic.
-Bask in your trekking achievement above the clouds on one of the top platforms.
+Today you'll reach Ciudad Perdida, an ancient site shrouded with mist, glory and magic.
+Bask in your trekking achievement above the clouds and looking into the think jungle atop one of the top platforms.
+Again, you'll stay in jungle camps either in bunk beds or hammocks.

 Hiking time: 6 hours.